omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 <div><p>
-Both the sampling algorithm itself and its initialization step (together known as the "Alias Method") works pretty much like in the example above.
+Both the sampling algorithm itself and its initialization step (together known as the "Alias Method") work pretty much like in the example above.
 The sampling algorithm is:

 <ol>